NCEAS/arcticdatautils/MAINTENANCE.md

 # Maintenance

-TODO: Add reasons for these things!

-This document should serve as a guide for new maintainers of this package.
+This document serves as a guide for new maintainers of and contributors to the arcticdatautils package.

-It's a work in progress so expect it to change and, hopefully, get better and more complete over time.
+*Note: This is a work-in-progress, so expect it to change and improve over time.*

 ## Releases